PositiveThinkingCompany/LearningDocker/ReadMe.md

 #### <a name='Exampleforbuildingversionedimage'></a>Example for building versioned image

+Build in the current folder
 > docker build -t siduser/myApp:1.0.2 .

+* a DockerFile is expect in the folder
 * Add tags to specify the version you are building
 * You can add multiple tags to the same container  ( latest + version f.e.
 ### <a name='dockerrunimage:tag'></a> docker run  image:tag